The money is there, Volkswagen CEO says of planned battery cell push - NewsBreak

 The six European factories will have joint production capacity of up to 240 gigawatt hours (GWh) a year, with the first 40 GWh coming from Northvolt from 2023.

-The second plant will be built in the city of Salzgitter by 2025 in partnership with China’s Gotion High-Tech, in which Volkswagen owns a 26% stake, with Spain and eastern Europe possible locations for a third and fourth plant.
+The second plant will be built in the city of Salzgitter by 2025 in partnership with China's Gotion High-Tech (002074.SZ), in which Volkswagen owns a 26% stake, with Spain and eastern Europe possible locations for a third and fourth plant.

 Two more plants are to be built in subsequent years but Volkswagen has not specified where in Europe they will be located.